Trump threatens new tariffs on Canada, including 250% tax on dairy

 “There’ll always be some modifications,” Trump said from the Oval Office.
 “If you have a wall in front of you, sometimes you have to go around the wall instead of through it.”

-Stocks, which were lower to start the day after a mixed bag of a jobs report, initially fell after Trump’s tariff threat but pared their losses.
-The Dow was up about 45 points, or 0.1%.
-The broader S&P 500 fell 0.1%, and the tech-heavy Nasdaq was down another 0.1% after falling into correction territory Thursday — a 10% decline from its most recent high.
+Stocks, which were lower to start the day after a mixed bag of a jobs report, initially fell after Trump’s tariff threat but rose after Federal Reserve Chair Jerome Powell offered a mostly positive outlook on the economy.
+The Dow ended the day up about 222 points, or 0.5%.
+The broader S&P 500 rose 0.6%, and the tech-heavy Nasdaq was up 0.7% after falling into correction territory Thursday — a 10% decline from its most recent high.

+Markets have fallen deep into the red since Trump took office, with the Nasdaq leading declines.
+The S&P 500 is down about 3% since Inauguration Day, in large part because of economic uncertainty.

 “The market is having trouble digesting the multidimensional chess that Trump and his team are playing,” said Michael Block, market strategist at Third Seven Capital.
 “This multidimensional chess game is not going well for the grand master.
 There may be a method to the madness.
 He might be trying to confuse world leaders.
 But the market is saying stop confusing us. we don’t like this.”